 The job market is competitive and if you’re going to prove to the hiring manager that you are the best candidate for a job, you need to show off every key achievement and skill you have to stand you out against all the other job candidates.
 Remember the golden rule of resume writing – your resume is a marketing document and needs to market all the great things that you can bring to a potential job.
 Providing achievements that are backed up with quantitative evidence will guarantee that you will stand out from the other job seekers.

-What types of achievements should you include in your resume?
+What types of achievements should you include on your resume?

 Employers want to know the value you are going to add to the business and they want to see examples of your past accomplishments to indicate your future accomplishments.
 Types of achievements to include are:

-- Training courses, seminars and workshops that you successfully completed
+Training courses, seminars, and workshops you have successfully completed